rails/rails/guides/source/asset_pipeline.md

 5. Start your Rails server:

     ```bash
     $ rails server
     ```
     This command starts your Rails server, and you can view your application in a web browser.

 6. View your application in a web browser:

     Open your web browser and navigate to `http://localhost:3000`.
 You should see your Rails application with the included assets.

-Additional Notes
-- Propshaft automatically appends a fingerprint to asset filenames (e.g., main-<checksum>.css) to ensure proper caching in production environments.
-- If you need to include static files (e.g., fonts, PDFs), place them in app/assets or public.
-Files in public are served directly without preprocessing.
-- Use the Rails console to inspect asset paths with `Rails.application.assets_manifest` or view logs during development for asset-related issues.

 ### Manifest Files

-In Propshaft, the `manifest.json` file is automatically created for you when you create a new Rails application.
-This file serves as the entry point for your application’s assets, helping Rails compile and manage files like JavaScript, CSS, and images.
-The default `manifest.json` automatically links the main assets, such as `application.js` and `application.css`, as well as directories for images and is located in `public/assets/.manifest.json`
+In Propshaft, the `manifest.json` file is automatically generated during the asset precompilation process.
+This file maps original asset filenames to their fingerprinted versions, ensuring proper cache invalidation and efficient asset management.
+Located in the `public/assets` directory, the `manifest.json` file helps Rails resolve asset paths at runtime, allowing it to reference the correct fingerprinted files.

+The default `manifest.json` includes entries for main assets like `application.js` and `application.css` as well as other files, such as images.
-Here’s an example of what the json looks like:
+Here's an example of what the JSON might look like:

 ```json
 {